- This event has passed.

 On April 15, 2021, Economic Opportunity Funders hosted the second program of the 2021 Virtual Budget and Tax Briefing.
 The two-part program shared an overview of key fiscal policy and narrative battles and opportunities in the states.
 It also offered lessons learned and insights gained from proactive and defensive revenue campaigns in New Jersey, Washington and West Virginia.

-In part one of the program, we were joined by Michael Leachman, Vice President of State Fiscal Policy at the Center on Budget and Policy, and Mariya Taher, Narrative Liaison at Topos Partnership.
+In part one of the program, we were joined by Michael Leachman, Vice President of State Fiscal Policy at the Center on Budget and Policy, and Mariya Taher, Senior Project Manager at Topos Partnership.
 In part two, Brandon McKoy, President of New Jersey Policy Perspective, Kelly Allen, Executive Director of West Virginia Center on Budget and Policy, and Misha Werschkul, Executive Director of Washington State Budget & Policy Center.
 Both sessions were moderated by Karina Jiménez Lewis, Associate Director of Policy Reform & Advocacy at The Annie E. Casey Foundation.

 Over the past year we have witnessed tremendous personal and community suffering and loss and are on the cusp of a tremendous government response that, if carried out equitably, seems poised to alleviate much of that.
 The American Rescue Plan targets resources to those who have experienced the worst losses and the results of systemic racism.
 But the policy response cannot stop there.
 This is an historic investment but also an opportunity to address how Government could restructure and raise the revenue that’s needed to sustain these investments for the long term.